antonioshadji/ethereum-staking-smart-contract/README.md

 ## Overview
 In the near future, it is expected that Ethereum will move to a Proof of Stake model.
 The details are uncertain as to how the process will work.
 This staking pool contract is designed to be quickly adapted and launched when the time is right.
 It may also serve as a basis for token staking contract such as OMG which is expected to launch a second layer network on top of ethereum.

-This contract is designed to be a framework for staking ether as a group.
+The StakePool contract is designed to be a framework for staking ether as a group.
 Since details are few at this time, I have created a dummy contract that will act as the staking contract.
 The staking pool contract will manage users deposits and distribution of profits.

 There is also a mock StakeContract designed to simulate the operation of the staking mechanism.
 This is not meant to be functional except for testing the StakePool contract.